cardistack/cardano-nodes-docker/README.md

 # cardano-nodes-docker
-Run BP and Relay nodes in Docker using compose files
+Run BP and Relay nodes in Docker using compose files.
+Spin up environment in under a Minute.

 # Intro